molgenis/molgenis-ops-helm/charts/molgenis-prometheus/README.md

 # Prometheus Monitoring
 This will install monitoring on your cluster.
 It supports legacy systems as well.
 So you can monitor your VM-stack with this setup.
+This also include kubernetes monitoring.

 ## Chart Details
 This chart will deploy a number of services:

 For scraping purposes of the current cluster:

-- 1 node-exporter per node to export node stats
+- 1 kubeStateMetrics
 - 1 C-Advisor on each node to export container and pod stats
 - 1 Push gateway for short-lived jobs to push their metrics to